(previously known as Phloiopsyche splendens)

 drawing by Harriet Scott, listed as Phloiopsyche splendens,

 image courtesy of Biodiversity Heritage Library, digitized by Australian Museum.

 These Caterpillars are off-white, with a dark brown hairy head, and a brown thorax.
 The back of each abdominal segment has two pale brown dashes.
 The caterpilars bore into the stems and branches of :

 The caterpillar covers the end of the tunnel with silk and debris.
 It pupates in its tunnel, and partly extrudes the pupa before the adult emerges.

 The male adult moth has green forewings, each with one or more white diagonal bars, and a white patch on the hind margin.
 The hindwings are a shiny pale grey colour.
 The moth has an extraorinary natural posture, with the head bent down and the tail bent up, and the wings folded down below the body.
 The male moth has a wingspan of about 5 cms.

-The female adult moths differ from the males.
+The female adult moths differ from the male moths.
 The females are larger and have green forewings with variable rusty-brown markings, and rusty-brown hindwings.
 The females have a wingspan of about 7 cms.

 The species occurs in eastern Australia in